garlicdevs/Fruit-API/README.md

 *Built-in environments*

  * Arcade learning environment (Atari games)
- * Gym
+ * OpenAI Gym

 External environments can be integrated into the framework easily by plugging into `FruitEnvironment`.
-Finally, we developed 5 environments as a testbed to examine different disciplines in deep RL:
+Finally, we developed 5 extra environments as a testbed to examine different disciplines in deep RL:

 * Mountain car (multi-objective environment/graphical support)